Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 🥘 Ingredients

-This vegan black eyed peas recipe calls for simple ingredients that can be found at most grocery stores.
+You only need a few simple ingredients for black eyed peas that can be found at most grocery stores.
 For step by step instructions and nutrition information, see the recipe card below.

-- Extra Virgin Olive Oil, Garlic and Salt: The base of flavor for this tasty meal!
+- Extra Virgin Olive Oil, Garlic Cloves, Salt: The base of flavor for this tasty meal!
 You can also use coconut oil if you don’t have olive oil.

-- Veggies: I used onions, red bell pepper, celery, and kale but you can really use any veggies you have on hand.
-Baby spinach or mustard greens would work great instead of the kale,
+- Veggies: I used onions, red bell pepper, celery, and kale but you can really use any veggies you have on hand for this vegetarian spicy black eyed peas recipe.
+Baby spinach or mustard greens would work great instead of the kale.

 - Brown Basmati Rice: I like to cook the rice in vegetable stock for additional flavor, but you can cook it in water as well.